-Currently, the DEA has placed Kratom on its list of Drugs and Chemicals of Concern list, giving an eventual ban of Kratom in the US.
+Currently, the DEA has placed Kratom on its list of Drugs and Chemicals of Concern list, leading many to worry about an eventual ban of Kratom in the US.
 Although already given a negative stigma, Kratom has very little to minimal information regarding its medicinal properties.
+So, why is the DEA getting involved?

 Users familiar with Kratom have all had positive things to say, letting people know that it’s almost more effective and a safer option and less addictive than prescription painkillers such as Vicodin and morphine.
 So who’s right in this scenario, the users or DEA?
 How safe is Kratom really for consumers and is there anything we should be worried about?